Section 1. Purpose and findings.

 (a) As used in this section, “cannabis-related offense” means any of the following:

-(b) No later than 90 days after the effective date of this act, the [appropriate state agency] and the [administrator of each state prison, and county and city jail] shall conduct a search to determine all individuals serving a period of incarceration or supervision for a cannabis-related offense and notify the court in which each person was convicted and the [appropriate state agency].
+(c) No later than 90 days after the effective date of this act, the [appropriate state agency] and the [administrator of each state prison, and county and city jail and probation department] shall conduct a search to determine all individuals serving a period of incarceration or supervision for a cannabis-related offense and notify the court in which each person was convicted and the [appropriate state agency] that the conviction must be considered for re-sentencing pursuant to this section.

-(d) The court in which the person was convicted shall furnish a copy of the petition to the office of the prosecutor of the underlying offense.
-The prosecutor may object within 14 days of receiving a copy of the petition and request a hearing.
-If the prosecutor does not object within 14 days, the court shall grant the petition and re-sentence the person to the portion of the sentence the individual has already completed.
+(d) The court in which the person was convicted shall provide a written notification within three days to the office of the prosecutor of the underlying offense that the conviction will be considered for re-sentencing pursuant to this section.
+The prosecutor may object within 45 days of receiving notice and request a hearing.
+If the prosecutor does not object within 45 days, the court shall grant the petition and re-sentence the person to the portion of the sentence the individual has already completed.

 (1) The offense is not eligible for re-sentencing under this section because it was not a cannabis-related offense;